 The legalities of wild camping in Europe

 The countries stated above are the countries in Europe that we can recommend fully or partly for wild camping.
-As you could read, in some of the countries it is not only legal, but encouraged to do wild camping.
-And some other have more restrictions whilst it is still legal.
+As you will read, in some of the countries it is not only legal, but encouraged to do wild camping, some others have more restrictions whilst it is still legal.

-In the rest of Europe, it is more or less illegal to do wild camping.
-Some countries enforce this more than others.
+In the rest of Europe, it is more or less illegal to wild camp, some countries enforce this more than others.

 It is of course still possible, and you can be lucky and not get fined.
 I have personally done this quite a lot, and I have only ended up with one fine in total, just 60 euros for sleeping in the car in Slovenia.